 Coming up in late winter/early spring, many of our Castle Rock clients schedule dormant oil treatment on their aspen or pine trees.

 Given these are two key species in our area, dormant oil treatments are key in preventing needle scale on pine trees and oyster shell scale on aspens.

 This scale is more easily controlled in early spring than any other time of the year.

-“Pine needle scale is an elongate, white insect that attaches itself to the needles of several pines, notably mugo,” according to CSU.
+“Pine needle scale is an elongate, white insect that attaches itself to the needles of several pines, notably Hugo,” according to CSU.

-Premature or abnormally large needle drop on your pines, especially mugo pines, may indicate its presence.
+Premature or abnormally large needle drops on your pines, especially mugo pines, may indicate its presence.

 Dormant oil is also effective in preventing elm scale on elm trees

-More common to our clients along the elm lined streets in Denver, elm scale will leave a sticky honeydew which drips down from the elm onto you and your neighbors’ parked cars and decks.
+More common to our clients along the elm-lined streets in Denver, the elm scale will leave a sticky honeydew that drips down from the elm onto you and your neighbors’ parked cars and decks.